ibm-cloud-docs/log-analysis/adoption.md

 `[5]`: COS provides several options to encrypt your data.
 By default, all objects that are stored in COS are encrypted by using randomly generated keys and an all-or-nothing-transform (AONT).
 With COS, you can also manage your keys manually by providing your own encryption keys - referred to as Server-Side Encryption with Customer-Provided Keys (SSE-C).
 Alternatively, you can choose to use the integration capabilities with {{site.data.keyword.cloud}} Key Management Services like {{site.data.keyword.keymanagementservicelong}} and {{site.data.keyword.hscrypto}}.

 `[6]`: Resiliency refers to the scope and scale of the geographic area across which your data is distributed.
 For example, you can choose cross region resiliency to spread your data across several geographical areas, or regional resiliency to spread data across a single region.
-Notice that a single data center distributes data across devices within a single site only.
+Notice that a single data centre distributes data across devices within a single site only.

 **Create a custom COS bucket with the storage features and the policies that you identify.** [Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-archiving).